yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/commands/yeoman-server.md

 ### further notes

-At present, when initially running `yeoman server` or `yeoman server:app`, some users may find that their browser is opened before intermediate files such as Compass and CoffeeScript have completed compiling.
+At present, when initially running `yeoman server` or `yeoman server:app`, some users may find that their browser is opened before intermediate files such as Sass and CoffeeScript have completed compiling.
 Whilst we intend on fixing this issue very soon, in the mean time we recommend refreshing the browser shortly after you first fire up the server (e.g 10 seconds after).
 You can then easily make any changes you wish to your application and the browser will be automatically reloaded via LiveReload.